dankress/Postmann/README.md

 # Postmann
-Simple example API for dockerized MongoDB
+Postmann is a simple example API for dockerized MongoDB.
+It has the ability to store Packagestations, Users and Shipments in the database.
+All of them can be filtered, patched and deleted.
+A frontend shows all stored Packagestations.

 ## Instruktionen zu Verwendung des Services